gabesumner/dreamhouse-mobile-app/README.md

     cordova prepare
     ```

-    > The Salesforce Mobile SDK plugin currently requires cordova-ios version 4.2.0 which is automatically installed by `cordova prepare` (see `engine` entry in config.xml).
+    > The Salesforce Mobile SDK plugin currently requires cordova-ios version 4.3.0 which is automatically installed by `cordova prepare` (see `engine` entry in config.xml).

 1. Build the app for iOS:
     ```
-    ionic build ios
+    ionic cordova build ios
     ```

 1. Open ```DreamHouse.xcodeproj``` in the ```dreamhouse-mobile-app/platforms/ios``` directory